 - Squeeze 1/2 of a lemon evenly over the asparagus.
 Line the top third of the asparagus with lemon slices from the second half of your lemon.
 Thinly slice 4 tbsp of butter and line the center of the asparagus with butter.

-- Bake at 400°F for 10 minutes or until asparagus is tender.
+- Bake at 400°F for 8-10 minutes (see time chart below) or until asparagus is tender.
 Remove asparagus from the oven and set oven to Broil.

 - Sprinkle the center of the asparagus with Parmesan cheese then return to the center of the oven and broil 2-3 minutes or until cheese is melted and golden.